Axos Bank is an online bank, but unlike many of its competitors, it’s a full-service bank.

 Axos High Yield Savings Account

-The High Yield Savings Account is currently paying a rate of 0.81% APY, and requires no minimum balance to open the account.
+The High Yield Savings Account is currently paying a rate of up to 0.61% APY for balances under $25,000 0.25% on amounts over $25,000.
+It requires no minimum balance to open the account.
 The rate may not be as high as some other online banks, but it’s worth remembering that Axos Bank is a full-service bank, offering virtually all banking services.
 It’s also many times higher than what’s being offered by the vast majority of local banks.

 There are no monthly maintenance fees, and no minimum balance requirements once the account is open.
 You can also get a free ATM card on request.